 - 6 Recirculation: ON/OFF

-- 7 A/C compressor: ON/OFF
+- 7 Rear-window heating: ON/OFF

-- 8 ACC system: ON/OFF
+- 8 A/C compressor: ON/OFF

-- 9 Temperature setting: RH side
+- 9 Ventilated front seats

+- 10 Heated front seats

 To reduce the likelihood of misting on the insides of the windows, the glass should be cleaned with a quality window cleaner.
 How often this will need to be done depends on how clean the air is - if there are smokers in the car, cleaning will need to be done more frequently.